crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/cti_api/taxonomy/cti_fields.md

 "ip_range_24_reputation" : "malicious"
 ```

-The reputation of the /24 range of the IP address.
+For range reputation, only the IPs in the immediate proximity of the requested IP address are considered.
+For convenience, the range (network prefix) size is always fixed to /24, or 256 IPv4 addresses.

-The possible values are:
+The possible values for the /24 network prefix are:

-- `malicious` : The range 24 of the IP is malicious
+- `malicious` : The range is considered malicious
-- `suspicious` : The range 24 of the IP contains some IPs that has been reported by the CrowdSec network
+- `suspicious` : The IP range contains several IPs that have been reported by the CrowdSec network
-- `known` : The range 24 of the IP is known in CrowdSec network, but we don't have enough sightings about the its IP addresses
+- `known` : The IP range is recognized in the CrowdSec network, but we lack sufficient sightings of its IP addresses
-- `safe` : The range 24 of the IP is safe and can be trusted (ex: Google DNS, Cloudflare DNS ...)
-- `unknown`: The range 24 of the IP is unknown or its last report is more than 3 month ago
+- `unknown`: The last report for IP range is either unknown or over 3 months old

 ## `ip_range_24_score`